-This isn’t the cheapest egg powder available but is pretty close.
+This isn’t the cheapest egg powder available, but it is pretty close.
 The price per egg ends up being low enough that you can buy these in bulk.

 The great thing about Augason powdered eggs is the packaging.
-The egg powder comes in 2lb 1oz cans with oxygen absorbers inside.
+The egg powder comes in 2lb 1oz cans with oxygen absorbers.
 This packaging means the eggs can last 10 years.

 - 2lb 1oz cans